SeaHogs/tp/docs/UserGuide.md

 * The NRIC must be a NRIC of an already existing patient.
 * The value HEIGHT and WEIGHT should be positive alphanumerical values.
 * The allergy tag should be a single word of alphanumeric characters and no space.
+* After adding a patient's medical information, if the patient is currently shown in the displayed list, the information updated will be reflected in the displayed list.
+If the patient is not currently in the displayed list or the displayed list is appointment list, the changes would be done in the background and not be reflected in the current list.
+One may want to use `list` command to see all patients and check the changes.
+Therefore, it is recommended to only take actions on patients that are currently shown in the list to avoid confusion.

 <div markdown="block" class="alert alert-info">